“Get ready, here they come!” My friend RJ hissed as two ducks came roaring in over our flooded rice field, right over our decoys.

 There is no substitute for canvasback duck.
 It is a unique taste in the animal world, one you cannot replicate with a domestic duck or even another worthy wild duck, like a mallard or pintail.
 That is not to say you cannot do this with any of these lesser stand-ins, but be prepared to be in awe when you finally get the chance, someday, to taste the real thing.

 As for the other things on this plate, white hominy grits are easily bought in much of this country, but California (where I live) is not one of them.
-So I used instead white polenta from Venice that my friend Scott sells over at Sausage Debauchery.
-I am in love with this stuff, which is, essentially, fine-ground hominy grits.
+So I use polenta instead.
 Any breadcrumbs are fine.
 For the fat I went authentic and fried the little cakes in lard, but I would only recommend this if you can get fresh-rendered lard.
 Never use the hydrogenated stuff that needs not be refrigerated.
 Use butter instead.
 Keep in mind you need to make the hominy a few hours ahead to let it cool.

 Red currant jelly is sold in many supermarkets, but you can use any red fruit jelly really.
 I used chokecherry syrup from Montana, but cherry syrup or jelly would be ideal, as would cranberry jelly or syrup.
 You are looking for red and tart.